gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

     ![](resources/iot-central-create-new-device.png)

-### Step 3: Get the Azure IoT Central Application URL
+### Get the Azure IoT Central Application URL to Whitelist

 1. Open the newly created device by clicking on the device name.
     ![](resources/iot-central-open-new-device.png)